-A list of the 50 best credit cards for airline spend based on how much you spend per month or year on airlines.
-Calculator updates automatically.
+A list of the best credit cards for airline spend based on how much you spend per month or year on airlines.
+Pulls from 250+ card database.

 Whether you're running airline spend through a co-branded airline credit card or you're running spend through a rewards card that earns on airfare or travel spend, there's a lot of possibilities for earning an excellent return spending on air travel.

 If you're loyal to a specific airline or alliance, you'll want to check to see if that airline has a co-branded credit card.
 Airline credit cards usually grant great benefits such as priority boarding, discounts in-flight, complimentary lounge access, and (most importantly) free checked bags.
 If you don't have elite status with an airline and you fly a few times per year by yourself or with others, the free checked bag perk offered on these cards alone is worth it.

 Airline credit cards also allow you to earn miles on everyday spend along with bonus miles across different categories.
 For most airline cards (especially those in the U.S.) the earning rates will be "okay", but you'll typically be able to earn more rewards using partner credit cards and then transferring those earned rewards to a frequent flyer program.
 There are exceptions to this such as the JetBlue Credit Cards which earns a great return on JetBlue spend.

 If you're not loyal to any specific airline or you found/have an airline card that don't offer the greatest return, you'll want to consider picking up a card that's great for airfare or travel spend that not specific to an airline.
 Luckily, you'll have lots of options ranging from premium, luxury travel cards down to no-annual fee cards.